stargate-bukkit/Stargate-Bukkit/README.md

-stargate.admin -- Allow all admin features (Hidden/Private only so far) stargate.admin.private -- Allow use of Private gates not owned by user stargate.admin.hidden -- Allow access to Hidden gates not ownerd by user stargate.admin.reload -- Allow use of /sg reload
+stargate.admin -- Allow all admin features (Hidden/Private only so far) stargate.admin.private -- Allow use of Private gates not owned by user stargate.admin.hidden -- Allow access to Hidden gates not ownerd by user stargate.admin.bungee -- Allow the creation of BungeeCord stargates (U option) stargate.admin.reload -- Allow use of the reload command
 ```

 ## Default Permissions